Why Do Dogs Drag Their Butts?Last updated: August 2, 2016

 There are three stages of ASD:

-- An anal sac abscess will be pushed through the skin.
+- An anal sac abscess in Dogs will be pushed through the skin.
 Once it busts through the skin, dogs will have a discharging sinus or abscess.
 The body will push the issue out and scar the sinus shut, resolving the issue.

 - Clean area - Clip hair for ease of cleaning the area.
 Use a shampoo like Vet Basics® Chlor 4 to clean and disinfect the skin area.
 Topical flushing - Peroxide the area and use an antibacterial solution like Vet Basics® ChlorConazole™ Flush to treat.